evanharmon1/harmon-boilerplates/README.md

 ## Setup & Installation

-Start with looking at <https://github.com/ChristianLempa/boilerplates> repo for an existing boilerplate there.
+If there isn't an existing boilerplate in this repo, start with looking at <https://github.com/ChristianLempa/boilerplates> repo for an existing boilerplate there.
 There is a cli tool to use boilerplates from that repo and you can integrate other repos.

 ### Requirements